bor0/gidti/manuscript/chapter5.md

     AllSame (Cons 1 (Cons 2 Empty))
 ```

-We see that Idris requires us to provide a proof that `True = False`, which is impossible.
-So for some lists the type `AllSame` cannot be constructed, but for some it can.
+We see that Idris requires us to provide proof that `True = False`, which is impossible.
+So for some lists, the type `AllSame` cannot be constructed, but for some, it can.
 If we now want to make a function that given a list, it maybe produces a type `AllSame`, we need to consider the `Maybe` data type first which has the following definition:

 ```
 data Maybe a = Just a | Nothing